Urban Rescue

-Urban Rescue are an American Christian music electropop group from Los Angeles, California, who play Christian pop, Christian EDM, and contemporary worship music.
-They have released one notable extended play, Wild Heart, in 2016, from Rend Family Records and Capitol Christian Music Group.
+Urban Rescue is an American Christian music electropop group from Los Angeles, California, that plays Christian pop, Christian EDM, and contemporary worship music.
+They released one notable extended play, Wild Heart, in 2016, from Rend Family Records and Capitol Christian Music Group.
 Their first studio album, Wild Heart, was released on May 6, 2016.
 In late 2017, they released a special project, City Sessions - Live in Los Angeles, that reached over 150,000 views on YouTube.

 Background

 They are from Los Angeles, California, where they started in 2009.

 They started as a musical entity in 2009, however their only notable extended play, Wild Heart, was released on January 29, 2016, by Rend Family Records and Capitol Christian Music Group.
 They released, Wild Heart, a studio album, on May 6, 2016, with Sparrow Records, Rend Family, and Capitol CMG.